Heaven Help Us (1985) – A Review

 And it does sell the period pretty well.
 The characters are all forced to wear their school uniforms, so other than their haircuts and the setting of an old generic school it would seem pretty easy to sell the time period.
 The priests and nuns kind of wear timeless garments anyway.

-From there the five experience all the joys of Catholic school life including a dance. the act of confession, a papal visit and getting to unwind at the local soda shop, where they still have to try to avoid the Brothers vigilant gaze.
+From there the five experience all the joys of Catholic school life including a school dance with a Catholic girls school, the act of confession, a highly anticipated papal visit and getting to unwind at the local soda shop, where they still have to try to avoid the Brothers vigilant gaze.

 Michael meets newly arrived Brother Timothy (John Heard), who has a very relaxed and easygoing attitude and offers Michael up some much needed advice.
 Brother Timothy is the polar opposite from the feared Brother Constance.